-Allowing heavier and longer trucks would create significant infrastructure damage.
+Allowing heavier and longer trucks would only make matters worse.
 The U.S. Department of Transportation studied the impact of various longer and heavier truck configurations on interstates and U.S. highways and found that the additional cost of damage to both roads and bridges would require billions of dollars in new federal spending, adding even more to our budget deficit.